What is happening - what is currently on my easel or recently completed ...

 One is The Gallagher House Inn and Restaurant that loomed large and grand on Water Street until taken by fire in the late 1990's.
 The property is now owned by Rideau Lakes Township.
 It is truly a work in progress, both painting and property.
 Having just received colour photos from the very kind owner, some colour tweaking is in order as well as many more layers to finish.

 Monday's Artist Gathering.....
 Venture into the world of the colour orange with the wonderful and famous Andrea Mossop.
-Her talks are always so enlightening .
+Her talks are always so enlightening.
 This is a watercolour to be mounted on birch panel and sealed with cold wax - no glass.
-And of course continuing my play with Claire's Imaginary Galaxies in flow acrylics and resin - what you are seeing is a small corner of a 30'x40' canvas...……. oh and also working on a giant 3' x 4' birch tree forest for display in my favourite spa with Stacey (I'll post this one when it is done)
+And of course continuing my play with Claire's Imaginary Galaxies in flow acrylics and resin - what you are seeing is a small corner of a 30'x40' canvas...……. oh and also working on a giant 3' x 4' birch tree forest

 It's been a little while because of a very busy summer - more about that later.
-For now my lovely Delilah completed and four crystal watercolours on the easel.
-They certainly each have their own challenges but all are a joy to work on.
-There is a fourth crystal that is still in the drawing stage with no colour yet so stay tuned...……………...
+For now my lovely Delilah is completed and four crystal watercolours on the easel.
+They certainly each have their own challenges, but all are a joy to work on.
+There is a fourth crystal that is still in the drawing stage with no colour yet so stay tuned ...

 Oh my!
 I have not posted here in a while.
 Here is a sneak peak at one of the four new paintings I am working on and hope to have finished for my studio tour on Canada Day weekend which is nine days away now.
-Beautiful waterlillies that smile up at you where hubby docks his fishing boat.
-More layers and detail to come of course but I am very excited about where it is at so far.
-Stay tuned for the final version........... or better yet stop in to see it on Canaday Day weekend.
-Watercolour 22" x 30" - frames to about 28x36.
+Beautiful waterlilies that smile up at you where hubby docks his fishing boat.
+More layers and detail to come, of course, but I am very excited about where it is at so far.
+Stay tuned for the final version ... or better yet, stop in to see it on Canada Day weekend.
+Watercolour 22" x 30" - frames to about 28" x 36".

 Hmmm!
 OK.
-Here is two more on the easel.
-These are oils, 30x30 and 18x24 and are not nearly as far along; the challenges are capturing the beautiful eyes and then the play of light through the old boards.
-Yes I have my work cut out for me but oh what bliss.
+Here are two more on the easel.
+These are oils, 30" x 30" and 18" x 24" and are not nearly as far along; the challenges are capturing the beautiful eyes and then the play of light through the old boards.
+Yes, I have my work cut out for me, but oh what bliss.

 Working on another painting in celebration of our upcoming Skate The Lake event February 17 and 18.
 Not quite ready to show you that one just yet, but very soon.
 I am however excited to share with you this 30"x40" abstract acrylic painting.
 Just getting ready to apply a resin finish.

-Completed this summer is this sweet young indigenous girl.
+Completed this sweet young Indigenous girl.
 This watercolour painting was initiated for a Canada 150 Celebration People's Choice Competition put on by Rideau Lakes Artists Association as part of the Paint The Summer 2017 Art Show.
 The inspirational references were numerous images online.

 Title - "Canadian Since Forever".
 Hope you like it.

-Do keep coming back to view the final images and to see other paintings in the works.
+Please keep coming back to view the final images, and to see other paintings in the works.

 Do you like seeing this?
-Do let me know on the contact page or on my Facebook page - also a work in progress.
+Do let me know via the Contact page, or on my Facebook page - Claire J Fine Art.